 Are most of your competitors actually PSP’s, like you?

 No, most are acting as a third party to the real processor, so they’re sales offices for credit card processers.
-And even most processors aren’t PSP’s, so the entire process was really challenging, but it’s allowed for a whole new pricing structure for this industry.
+And even most processors aren’t PSP’s, so the entire process was really challenging.
+It’s allowed for a whole new pricing structure for this industry.
 We’re shaking things up!

 As a PSP, we can sign people up with no monthly or annual fees, and same-day approval.
 It just simplifies the whole process.
 We have complete control over everything: the application, the gateway, the underwriting, the settlement and distribution of funds, and we control the pricing.

 If you’re a mega church, you’re getting incredible volume, so you’re getting great rates.
-But about 95% of our clients didn’t have the volume to get the lowest rates we were allowed, so we cut out the middleman and took control.
+But about 95% of our clients didn’t have the volume to get the lowest rates we were allowed,.
+We cut out the middleman and took control.

 Is that connected to your new offering, HaloOne?